 I have a confession to make.
 I love Christmas and I love Christmas traditions.
 So every Christmas, I make a big Christmas breakfast.
 Well, not really breakfast, it’s more like brunch.

-I have the recipe for the gluten free cinnamon rolls and many others on my “Baked Treats” board on Pinterest.
+The recipe for the gluten free cinnamon rolls and many others on my “Baked Treats” board on Pinterest.
 But the cinnamon roll recipe is pretty cumbersome.

 Since I’ve been on a muffin kick lately, I thought that it would be great to make a Christmas muffin recipe.
 I’ve been working on this recipe for awhile now and it’s time for the grand reveal.

-The almost 10 year old said that it’s her favorite of my gluten free muffin recipes thus far.
+My daughter said that it’s her favorite of my gluten free muffin recipes thus far.
 Just so that you’re caught up, here are the recipes that she’s referring to:

 Just a note about these muffins, I made a couple of substitutions for different dietary situations and this is what I found out.